annagabain/Mom-Schedule/README.md

 :bulb: - I found a solution:

-Changed the date format in my edit function in views.py as following:
+Changed the date format in my edit function in views.py as follows:

 ...

 date.strftime("%Y-%m-%d"),

-Now it prepopulates my field with date as dd-mm-yyyy.
+Now it prepopulates my field with the date as dd-mm-yyyy.
 The mom_task is then saved without errors.

 - [Deployment](#d)
     - [Heroku](#)